allenai/infinigram-api/docs/indexes.md

   DISK_NAME is optional, it defaults to 'infinigram-$INDEX_NAME', which the script above creates.

 ### Adding the volume to webapp.jsonnet
-  1. Add a volume to the deployment
+  1. Add a volume to the indexVolumes
      ```
       {
         name: "infinigram-array-<ARRAY_NAME>>",